Stanley, Hong Kong

 Stanley or Chek Chue, is a coastal town and a popular tourist attraction in Hong Kong.
 It is located on an eponymous peninsula on Hong Kong Island.
 It is east of Repulse Bay and west of Shek O, adjacent to Chung Hom Kok and Tai Tam.
 It is part of the Southern District.

 The place was inhabited and can be traced back to the Ming Empire.
-Apart form market town on land, as Stanley Bay (Chek Chu Wan) and Tai Tam Bay provided good shelter from typhoons, the Tanka people once took refuge and gathered in these bays.
+Apart from the market town on land, as Stanley Bay (Chek Chu Wan) and Tai Tam Bay provided good shelter from typhoons, the Tanka people once took refuge and gathered in these bays.
 Once the most populous place on the island, it served as the capital of Hong Kong in 1841.

 Stanley, a market town, is a popular tourist attraction in Hong Kong, known for its beaches and scenic bays.
 The southern end of the Stanley Peninsula, Wong Ma Kok, also known as the Bluff Head, where the Bluff Head Battery is located, is considered strategically important for the defence of Hong Kong and is therefore closed to the public.

 The town is also home to major correctional facilities.

 Stanley was once considered a rural area on the island, attracting foreign settlers, but it underwent rapid expansion when large public housing estates were built in Ma Hang.

 The Cantonese name Chek Chue refers to the original village-town, but in English, Stanley is commonly used to describe the entire surrounding area of the peninsula.
 In certain contexts, it is appropriate to use Chek Chue, particularly when referring to a specific historical event or the village itself.
 However, in everyday language, Stanley is generally preferred, as using an alternative term could lead to confusion or inconvenience, especially when it comes to public transport or addressing locations.